 That said, the inner workings are the same, so your brewing experience won’t be drastically improved for the little extra investment.
 What it does feature is a 2-level cup holder to accommodate taller cups, just not tall travel mugs.

 Overall though, this is another excellent, budget-friendly De’Longhi espresso machine that delivers good coffee and milk for the beginner or casual espresso drinker.
 It’s a quality build, looks nice, and has decent functionality – the milk frothing wand is as easy to use and clean as it gets for beginners.
 You do need to buy a little jug to foam your milk in though.

 So, if you can grab the Stilosa for the same price as the EC155 then it’s a no-brainer.
 In fact, if they were the same price, the Stilosa would probably top this list.
 But with even a $20 difference, the De’Longhi EC155 is the better option.

-- 3-in-1 machine: Make good espresso, cappuccino, or latte
+- 3-in-1 machine: Makes good espresso, cappuccino, or latte

-- Thermal block heating mechanism quickly makes coffee
+- Thermal block heating mechanism means quick coffee

 - Affordable price

 - Takes patience to adapt to the brewing system – frustrating as a first-time user

 - Frother can be awkward and create large bubbles